 Peripheral Neuronal Firing

 Metrion utilise peripheral neuron phenotypic assays to enable our customers to translate their compounds towards the clinic.
 We use manual patch-clamp and multi-electrode array (MEA) techniques to answer client questions about target validation, target engagement and species selectivity.
 Single cell patch clamp recordings of passive membrane properties, action potential (AP) firing, synaptic activity and underlying ionic currents are useful for testing specific effects and mechanism-of-action (MOA) studies of test compounds on protein targets and signalling pathways, such as those involved in pain and inflammation.
 In contrast, MEA recordings allow study of effects both at the single neuron level, and those resulting from more complex interactions in mixed cultures of peripheral neuronal and glial cell types.

-Physiological activity can be monitored from native tissue such as rodent dorsal root ganglia (DRG) or human DRG (shown in Fig. 2).
+Physiological activity can be monitored from native tissue such as rodent dorsal root ganglia (DRG).

 Read next More on Peripheral Neuronal Firing